poros/poros.github.io/_drafts/2020-10-18-taxonomy-of-migrations.markdown

 The last kind of migration is the one most professional software engineers are interested in: **migrations under monopoly on a large scale** (usually a medium-sized to large company).
 In terms of team capacity, this means that your team would **not** be able to perform the migration by itself in a reasonable time.
 This means that some degree of coordination with users is necessary.

+If you are struggling to understand whether your case falls in the DIY migrations' category or in the large-scale migrations' one, you are probably looking at a DIY migration.
+Like in the movies, you will recognize a large-scale migration as soon as you see it.

 Inspired by the [technology adoption life cycle](https://en.wikipedia.org/wiki/Technology_adoption_life_cycle), I came up with a personal psychographic representation of the users' distribution over time for an "ideal" migration under monopoly (at least for my definition of "ideal").
 I did it mostly for fun, I must admit.
 But perhaps this curve will make it easier for me to describe, and for you to remember, what happens during each phase of a migration.

+Please note that the Y axis represents the number of users who migrated at a given time, not the total number of users who already migrated (which amounts instead to the area below the chart); this works exactly the same of the technology adoption life cycle chart.

 ![Migration under monopoly](/assets/images/migrations_under_monopoly.png)
 <figcaption class="caption">Migration under monopoly</figcaption>